 WHAT WE’RE WORKING ON NEXT

-- Recording additional WAIM Show episodes to get ahead
+- Recording WAIM Show episodes from a NEW studio (sayyy what!?)

 - Staying active with @wanderingaimfully on IG